manuelcalerosolis/fha-subvention/fha_subvention/README.md

 # FHA Subvention

-This is a readme of FHA Subvention project.
+This is a readme of FHA Subvention project, based on analytic accounts.

 ## Odoo version